-In 2013 Saarioinen published the updated Ethical Principles at a training event targeted to supervisors and foremen.
+In 2013 Saarioinen published the updated Ethical Principles.
 According to the Ethical Principles Saarioinen is committed to abiding the international and national laws and generally accepted operating principles.
 Saarioinen Ethical Principles are based on United Nations Global Compact initiative.

-Saarioinen guidelines regarding giving and receiving gifts were drafted and approved by management and presented at an event targeted to management and supervisors in September 2013.
+Saarioinen guidelines regarding giving and receiving gifts were drafted and approved in 2013.
 The guidelines can be found on Saarioinen intranet pages.

-Description of concrete actions to implement anti---corruption policies, reduce anti---corruption risks and respond to incidents
+Description of concrete actions to implement anti---corruption policies, reduce anti--corruption risks and respond to incidents